top of page

 • The dice are indicated on the bottom left of a card, using standard dice notation.

-• If a card has any bonus dice, those bonus dice are d6s.
+• If a card has any bonus dice, those bonus dice are the same size as the card's base dice.

 • The deck uses 1d20.

-• If a card is reduced to 0 Life, the card is flipped over and the miniature is removed from play.
+• If a card is reduced to 0 Life, the card is discarded and its corresponding miniature is removed from play.
 This card has been defeated.

 Winning